TaiGambol/Boot_Sudoku-Solver/README.md

 # Boot_Sudoku-Solver
-Portfolio project, a solver for Sudoku puzzles
+A solver for arbitrary Sudoku puzzles